Experimental theatre in the Arab world: History

 In the late 20th century, Arab theatre had a strong will to break with Western forms as a way to reject European colonialist practices.
 Many artists, from North Africa to the Middle East, started favouring gatherings of the audience in a circle, a halqa, instead of Western proscenium theatre arrangement.

 Many independence movement politicians encouraged theatre activity as a way to empower the majority of illiterate people.
 After independence movements, an increasing number of Arab students who had studied abroad started to adapt Shakespeare and Molière plays within the local context.

 Meanwhile, local playwrights such as Yusif Idris started calling for an original Arabic theatre.
 Yusif Idris' masterpiece, "al-Farafir" (The Flipflops), is still considered a central reference for experimental theatre in the region.
-Tamer forms of theatre followed and the avant-garde idea of having an active spectator became a firmly established convention.
-After the Arab Spring, many plays by Middle-Eastern writers have revealed it through the lens of repression torture.
+Tamer forms of theatre followed, and the avant-garde idea of having an active spectator became a firmly established convention.

-Influenced by the role of social media on the Arab uprisings, some artists have even expanded the process of engaging the audience in political activism in response to contemporary issues by introducing interactive means such as Internet and videos in the plays.
+After the Arab Spring, many plays by Middle-Eastern writers have revealed it through the lens of repression and torture.
+Influenced by the role of social media on the Arab uprisings, some artists have even expanded the process of engaging the audience in political activism in response to contemporary issues by introducing interactive media, such as Internet and videos, into the plays.

-Categories of experimental theatre in the Arab world
+Categories

-Experimental theatre in the Arab world can be divided into three geographical categories: the Middle East, Maghreb and the Persian Gulf states.
+Experimental theatre in the Arab world can be divided into three geographical categories: the Middle East, Maghreb (North Africa), and the Persian Gulf states.